 We’re excited to start season 2 of the Novel Targets Podcast with an episode on the Cancer Immunity Cycle!

-While in New Orleans for the 2016 annual meeting of the American Association for Cancer Research (AACR), we rented a studio at WWNO New Orleans public radio to talk with Dr Daniel Chen and Dr Ira Mellman.
+While in New Orleans for the 2016 annual meeting of the American Association for Cancer Research (AACR), we rented a studio at WWNO New Orleans public radio to talk with Dr Daniel Chen (@DanChenMDPhD) and Dr Ira Mellman.

 Their paper on the Cancer Immunity Cycle, published back in 2013, is a useful framework for understanding cancer immunotherapy and where the rate-limiting steps to target are.
 The following graphical illustration of the cycle is published with permission from Genentech: